Home » Easy » repurposed pallet coffee cup rack

 I purchased an image in the Silhouette online store to add to my coffee cup rack.

-Check out how I did the Periscope video with my phone clamped with a tri-pod and a large bar clamp.
+Check out how I did the Periscope video with my phone clamped with a tripod and a large bar clamp.
 What I learned—I should have had it clamped to something other than my wobbly work table.

 Adding Hooks to Coffee Cup Rack

-I was so excited to finish my first pallet project, I hung it on the fence to take a picture to share with my friends!
+I was so excited to finish my first pallet project I hung it on the fence to take a picture to share with my friends!

 I would love for you to pin this project so that others will see how easy it is to do these large stenciled signs.

-Be sure to check out the coffee station that prompted me to do this pallet coffee cup rack!
+Check out the coffee station that prompted me to do this pallet coffee cup rack!

 gail